ChickenSoup269/Zero-Bookmark-Manager/README.md

 - **Check Link Health:** Verify the availability and safety of your bookmarked links.
 - **Generate QR Code:** Create QR codes for your bookmarks for easy sharing and access on other devices.
 - **Chatbot (Beta):** Manage bookmarks and control the extension using natural language.
 Create, delete, and organize bookmarks and folders, change themes, views, and more, all from the chat interface.
-- **Duplicate Management:** Automatically removes duplicate bookmarks upon creation.
-Includes a manual option in the settings menu to scan and clean all existing duplicates.

 ## Running Tests